School of Allied Health

 Note: A current driver’s licence, Working with Children check, and National Police Clearance certificate is a requirement for this position.

-Full details of the position's responsibilities and the selection criteria are outlined in the position description: PD - Associate Lecturer (Pharmacy) 510321.pdf
+Full details of the position's responsibilities and the selection criteria are outlined in the position description: PD - Associate Lecturer or Leturer (Pharmacy) 510321.pdf

 Application Details: Please apply online via the Apply Now button.